PolyhedraZK/ExpanderCompilerCollection/docs/apis.md

 func Memorized3DFunc(f SubCircuitFunc) func(frontend.API, ...interface{}) [][][]frontend.Variable
 ```

-These are just sugars for `MemorizedCall`.
-For example, the following two are equivalent:
+These function wrappers are syntactic conveniences for `MemorizedCall`.
+They simplify the usage of memorized calls.
+For example, the following invocations are functionally equivalent:

 ```go
 output := api.MemorizedSimpleCall(f, input)